 Even at the height of summer, the water temperature of the sea in the Canaries doesn’t get above 24°/75°, one degree below the “safe limit”.
 Technically, therefore, it’s always “cold”, and bathers can get into difficulties very quickly.
 To be specific about symptoms: normal body temperature is 37º/98.6º; shivering begins when the body temperature lowers to approximately 36º/96.8º; amnesia and coordination problems begin to set in at approximately 34.5º/94º, unconsciousness at 30º/86º, and death, normally from cardiac arrest, at approximately 26º/79º … and that is is 2º/4º above our normal high season water temperatures!

 Please have a quick look at THIS site, which is typical of many such professional-level web pages giving advice on cold water shock.
-This is not to say “stay out of the water”!
-Just be aware of the risks, don’t leave safe zones, and don’t try to stay in for long after sunbathing or drinking, or try to swim in anything other than calm waters.
+This is not to say “stay out of the water”, nor that the sea here cannot be enjoyed safely, but caution needs to be taken and swimmers need to be aware of the potential risks.
+Don’t leave safe zones, and don’t try to stay in for long after sunbathing or drinking, or try to swim in anything other than calm waters.
 Let’s try to cut the numbers down in Tenerife because there are far too many drownings specifically attributable to cold water shock every year.

 Undertow and Rip Currents